 Do you recognize the experience that you are being challenged in some way, and that in response you become unreasonable, you might be angry and say things that you later regret?
 It can feel as if an alien force within takes control.
 Maybe I am the only person who gets carried away like that, but I have the feeling that I am not alone in this behavior.

 In his book The Biology of Transcendence, Joseph Clinton Pearce describes the different parts of our brain, how these parts evolved over time, and what role they play in our thinking and our behavior.
 The most primitive part of our brain is the reptilian brain.
 It is not capable of deep reflection and is mostly concerned with our survival.
 Questions the reptilian brain ponders are basic, here are examples.
 Can I eat it?
 Can it eat me?
 Can I mate with it?
 The reptilian brain serves a function, it is part of our survival instinct, and it is the part of the brain where our fight or flight responses reside.
 But the reptilian brain may also hold us back.
 The waves of anger that may overwhelm us and that may lead to angry outbursts originate in our reptilian brain.
+This happens, for example, in road rage, which is a behavior that is so common that a law firm created a website devoted to recognizing, preventing, or defusing road rage.
 When the reptilian brain takes over, compassion and empathy are absent, and there is no reflection or deep thinking about the situation and our response.
 These more nuanced ways of responding and thinking are rooted in the higher-level parts of our brains, and they don’t get a chance to contribute once we turn into a reptile.

 Many politicians know this, at least instinctively, and many of them appeal to the reptilian brain of voters in their campaigns.
 They do this by emphasizing threats and fears–often without offering real solutions.
 In addition, politicians often use the “shouting voice” where they increase the volume of their speech and use a tone of urgency and warning.
 The threat that this conveys activates the survival instincts of voters to the degree that it shuts down their rational and empathic ways of thinking.